MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 Solution
 ^^^^^^^^

-Since the version 3.1.0, `binary-nls`_ module features an offboard translation conversion.
+Since the version 3.1.0, the `binary-nls`_ module features an offboard translation conversion.
-It means that the generated strings can be already substituted and rearranged.
+It means that the generated strings can be substituted and rearranged before being embedded in the executable.

 This conversion enables MicroUI's Graphics Engine to render complex strings correctly.